- This event has passed.

 Presented by Rebecca Remner, MS CCC-SLP, Director of Speech Language Pathology, Monarch Center for Autism; and Lauren Williams, MA CCC-SLP, Assistive Technology Specialist and Speech Language Pathologist, Monarch Center for Autism

 Sponsored by Monarch Center for Autism, STAR Autism Support, and VizZle

 Get a CE Certificate for this edWebinar Learn more

 Because most students with autism are visual learners, they benefit from the consistent use of customized visual supports.
-In this edWebinar, we will explore three categories of visual supports: Visual Instruction (adapting instruction so it is presented visually), Visual Organization (using visuals to organize activities and daily schedules), and Visual Expression (using visuals to facilitate expressive communication).
+In this edWebinar, explore three categories of visual supports: Visual Instruction (adapting instruction so it is presented visually), Visual Organization (using visuals to organize activities and daily schedules), and Visual Expression (using visuals to facilitate expressive communication).
 We will examine how to effectively use visual supports in school, at home and in the community to optimize students’ participation in all aspects of their day.
-The presenters will:
+The presenters: